xevix/duckdb-autoattach/README.md

 ```
 -- ATTACH using alias 'watched_db' files matching the given pattern
 SELECT attach_auto('watched_db', '/path/to/watch/*.duckdb');
+-- Or on an S3 path.
+Requires S3 querying setup in DuckDB
+SELECT attach_auto('s3_db', 's3://my-bucket/*.duckdb');

 -- Query as usual
 FROM watched_db.tbl;